ewhiteman27/CS180-Final-Project---Markeplace/README.md

 Compile and run this project by running the Server class, then the Client class, in IntelliJ or another Jave IDE.

-Report submitted by Amit Manchella, Repository submitted by Ethan Whiteman
+Report submitted by Amit Manchella, Repository and presentation submitted by Ethan Whiteman

 # Classes: